LeBron James: The Decision

-James became an unrestricted free agent at 12:01 am EDT on July 1, 2010.
+James became an unrestricted free agent at on July 1, 2010.
 During this time, he was contacted by several teams, including the Bulls, Los Angeles Clippers, Miami Heat, New York Knicks, New Jersey Nets, and Cavaliers.
-On July 8, he announced on a live ESPN special titled The Decision that he would sign with the Heat.
+On July 8, James announced on a live ESPN special titled The Decision that he would sign with the Heat.
 The telecast was broadcast from the Boys & Girls Club of Greenwich, Connecticut and raised $2.5 million for the charity.
 An additional $3.5 million was raised from advertising revenue, which was donated to other charities.
 The day before the special, fellow free agents Chris Bosh and Dwyane Wade also announced that they would sign with Miami; reports later arose that back in 2006 the trio had discussed among themselves their upcoming 2010 free agencies.
-James decided to join with Bosh and Wade in part so that he could shoulder less of the offensive load; he thought that his improved teammates would give him a better chance of winning an NBA championship than had he stayed in Cleveland.
+James decided to join with Bosh and Wade in part so that he could shoulder less of the offensive load; James thought that his improved teammates would give him a better chance of winning an NBA championship than had he stayed in Cleveland.
 Heat president Pat Riley played a major role in selling James on the idea of playing with Bosh and Wade.
 James would be relieved of the burden of scoring, and he thought he could be the first player since Oscar Robertson to average a triple-double in a season.